sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 I prefer to see the whole object shape in a single place instead of having to read the whole function to find all possible object shape variations.
 Usually, it doesn’t matter whether a property has an `undefined` value or doesn’t exist at all.
 I haven’t seen many cases where it mattered for a good reason.

 We also have a special error case here that returns an entirely different object with a lone `error` property.
-But it’s really a special case because none of the properties of two objects overlap, and it doesn’t make sense to merge them.
+However, it’s really a special case because none of the properties of two objects overlap, and it doesn’t make sense to merge them.

 I use ternaries for simple cases and extract code to a function for more complex cases.
 Here we have a good case for the latter because of a nested condition and a `try`/`catch` block.